Stacktape

 memory: 2048

-Example worker service config
+Example worker service configuration.

 import myContinuouslyRunningApp from './my-app';